mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/14/Day-146/">June 14, 2017</a></small></div>
 <p><strong>Robert Mueller is now investigating Trump for possible obstruction of justice</strong>, marking a major turning point in the nearly year-old FBI investigation.
 The obstruction of justice investigation into the president began days after Comey was fired on May 9 with the team actively pursuing potential witnesses inside and outside the government.
-The White House is referring all questions about the Russia investigation to Trump’s personal lawyer, Marc Kasowitz. (<a href="https://www.washingtonpost.com/world/national-security/special-counsel-is-investigating-trump-for-possible-obstruction-of-justice/2017/06/14/9ce02506-5131-11e7-b064-828ba60fbb98_story.html">Washington Post</a>)</p>
+The White House is referring all questions about the <a href="/trump-russia-investigation/">Russia investigation</a> to Trump’s personal lawyer, Marc Kasowitz. (<a href="https://www.washingtonpost.com/world/national-security/special-counsel-is-investigating-trump-for-possible-obstruction-of-justice/2017/06/14/9ce02506-5131-11e7-b064-828ba60fbb98_story.html">Washington Post</a>)</p>